Encrypted email service thought used by Snowden shuts down

 At a Moscow news conference four weeks ago, a Human Rights Watch representative said she had been contacted by Snowden from a Lavabit email address, according to news website GlobalPost.com.

 Use of effective encryption by regular email users is rare.
-Some of Snowden's leaked documents show that Google Inc (GOOG.O), Microsoft Corp (MSFT.O) and other large providers have been compelled to help intelligence authorities gather email and other data on their users.
+Some of Snowden's leaked documents show that Google Inc , Microsoft Corp and other large providers have been compelled to help intelligence authorities gather email and other data on their users.

 The big providers and other companies typically offer encryption but said they cooperate with legal requests, including those by intelligence officials.